 - 6. Review learning resource provision and raise any issues to the Head of Academic & Educational Developments. - 7.
-Monitor and review the provision of placement learning to students, and make recommendations to the Senate Learning and Teaching Committee as appropriate. - 8.
-Review issues arising from the minutes of Programme Committees and learning and teaching issues identified by external examiners and report relevant issues to the Senate Learning and Teaching Committee as appropriate.
+Monitor and review the provision of placement learning to students and make recommendations to the Senate Learning and Teaching Committee as appropriate. - 8.
+Review issues arising from the minutes of Programme Committees and learning, and teaching issues identified by external examiners and report relevant issues to the Senate Learning and Teaching Committee as appropriate.

-- 1. The Associate Dean of HASS shall be the ex officio Chair of the HASS Faculty Learning and Teaching Committee.
-Alternatively, the Associate Dean may delegate the role of Chair to his / her nominee.
-The nominee must be selected from the Committee membership. - 2.
+- 1. The Dean of HASS shall be the ex officio Chair of the HASS Faculty Learning and Teaching Committee. - 2.
 Where necessary, subject to challenge by the committee, members of the committee may appoint suitable alternates to attend meetings at which they are unable to be present. - 3.
 Co-opted members will participate in the deliberations of the committee as required by the committee. - 4.
-Observers are only allowed at the permission of the Chair, and should not participate in committee business unless authorised by the Chair. - 5.
+Observers are only allowed at the permission of the Chair and should not participate in committee business unless authorised by the Chair. - 5.
 Co-opted members and observers shall not be entitled to vote on motions proposed at committee. - 6.
-The Secretary of the FLTC shall be the PA to the Associate Dean of HASS. - 7.
+The Secretary of the FLTC shall be the PA to the Dean of HASS. - 7.
 The FLTC shall not be considered quorate unless at least half its members are present. - 8.
 If the FLTC becomes inquorate during the proceedings, it shall not continue its business.
 The meeting should be reconvened within 14 days. - 9.
-The FLTC shall normally meet at least four times per academic year, and should schedule its meetings in line with the Senate Learning and Teaching Committee dates. - 10.
-The Chair may from time to time declare extraordinary meetings provided that a minimum of 7 days notice is provided and that papers are circulated a minimum of 7 days before the meeting. - 11.
+The FLTC shall normally meet at least four times per academic year and should schedule its meetings in line with the Senate Learning and Teaching Committee dates. - 10.
+The Chair may from time to time declare extraordinary meetings provided that a minimum of 7 days' notice is provided and that papers are circulated a minimum of 7 days before the meeting. - 11.
 The structure and terms of reference of the FLTC shall be approved or varied only with the approval of the Secretary of Senate prior to final approval at the SLTC. - 12.
-Formal minutes, prepared in the prevailing and agreed University format are a requirement of the operation of the FLTC. - 13.
+Formal minutes prepared in the prevailing and agreed University format are a requirement of the operation of the FLTC. - 13.
 Formal minutes from each meeting and an annual summary report on the key work of the committee will be presented to the SLTC.
-The annual summary report will be presented to the first SLTC meeting of each academic year.
+The annual summary report will be presented to the first SLTC meeting of each academic year. - 14.
+With the exception of materials deemed confidential due to data protection issues or matters of business sensitivity, minutes will be published on the University intranet.

-- 14. With the exception of materials deemed confidential due to data protection issues or matters of business sensitivity, minutes will be published on the University intranet. - 15.
-It is recognised that there may be items of reserved business from which student representatives will be asked to withdraw.
+15. It is recognised that there may be items of reserved business from which student representatives will be asked to withdraw.